dylan-profiler/visions/docs/_sources/visions/introduction.rst.txt

     :doc:`Read more <getting_started/installation>`

 **The Practitioner**
-    Providing essential information to use type and typeset features quickly
+    Providing essential information to use type and typeset features quickly with plenty of code examples

     :doc:`Read more <practitioner/>`